one step at a

 one step at a time like this create place-responsive and conversation-based works, focusing on the activity of the audience as an essential element in the work.
 Exploring ways to allow audience members to find a point of relaxed engagement, involvement and activity in the imaginal and real worlds unfolding before them.

 NEWS & UPCOMING

 with Melbourne Festival.
 Thanks and congratulations to all who helped make this a success.
-Particular thanks to Arts House and Melbourne Festival and all of our performer-hosts and volunteers!
+Particular thanks to Arts House and Melbourne Festival and all of our performer-hosts and magicians and volunteers!

 with Chicago Shakespeare Theater.
 Audiences and critics seemed to really like it.
 Here are some audience tweets